Intimate Program Melbourne

 There has been no real way – and still options are limited – in restoring function to tissue that has been damaged or stretched out, or has lost its function in some way.
 Now, we have lasers and radiofrequency treatments that can give a booster shot to vaginal and pelvic cells, restoring function, tone and elasticity.
 This is an extremely exciting time for women who have been long-suffering, and doing so quietly.

 Our vaginal treatments are comfortable and surgery-free – so no blood, no knives, no anaesthetic – and utilise wave-based technologies to get into the cells themselves, and revitalise them.
-These treatments are not permanent, so do need to be repeated (usually) every year or so, but they can make a massive difference over time.
+These treatments do need to be repeated (usually) every year or so, but they can make a massive difference over time.

 ‘Rejuvenate’ can seem like a vague, broad word, so in this context what we mean is that the cells are forced into better performance after being stimulated by the device, which passes without effect through most tissue, targeting the cells we want.
 In this case, it’s all of it, since pelvic tissue, when accessed via the vagina, is all related and connected.
 Having it all rejuvenated is ideal, so we want to get as deep as we can.

 The treatments, usually just one or two, up to four over several months (as a treatment phase), and repeated annually or as required (sometimes one treatment does what you need, and no more are required), are the best way to tighten a lax vagina, improve symptoms of stress urinary incontinence, and shrink saggy, loose labia that we have available.

 The treatments cause the cells inside your vagina and pelvis to regenerate themselves, producing more collagen and elastin, improving function of the entire cell.
 This cellular rejuvenation is non-invasive (in the sense that it doesn’t ever break the skin to work its magic, though it does need to be performed from inside your vagina with a special handpiece).